-Three of 10 applicable cases were rated as a strength for Item 10 meaning that the agency made concerted efforts to identify and place the child with appropriate relatives.
+Two of 10 applicable cases were rated as a strength for Item 10.
+In each of these two cases, the agency made concerted efforts to identify and place the child with appropriate relatives.

 Item 11: Relationship of child in care with parents